olivierkaisin/node-callwatch/README.md

 node-callwatch
 ==============

-Monitor your application by tracking function calls
+Monitor your application through CloudWatch by tracking function calls.

 ### How to use